Economy of England in the Middle Ages: Governance and taxation

 During the 12th century the Norman kings attempted to formalise the feudal governance system initially created after the invasion.
 After the invasion the king had enjoyed a combination of income from his own demesne lands, the Anglo-Saxon geld tax and fines.
 Successive kings found that they needed additional revenues, especially in order to pay for mercenary forces.
 One way of doing this was to exploit the feudal system, and kings adopted the French feudal aid model, a levy of money imposed on feudal subordinates when necessary; another method was to exploit the scutage system, in which feudal military service could be transmuted to a cash payment to the king.
 Taxation was also an option, although the old geld tax was increasingly ineffective due to a growing number of exemptions.
 Instead, a succession of kings created alternative land taxes, such as the tallage and carucage taxes.
-These were increasingly unpopular and, along with the feudal charges, were condemned and constrained in the Magna Carta of 1215.
+These were increasingly unpopular and, along with the feudal charges, were condemned and constrained in Magna Carta of 1215.
 As part of the formalisation of the royal finances, Henry I created the Chancellor of the Exchequer, a post which would lead to the maintenance of the Pipe rolls, a set of royal financial records of lasting significance to historians in tracking both royal finances and medieval prices.

 Royal revenue streams still proved insufficient and from the middle of the 13th century there was a shift away from the earlier land-based tax system towards one based on a mixture of indirect and direct taxation.
 At the same time, Henry III had introduced the practice of consulting with leading nobles on tax issues, leading to the system whereby the Parliament of England agreed on new taxes when required.
 In 1275, the "Great and Ancient Custom" began to tax woollen products and hides, with the Great Charter of 1303 imposing additional levies on foreign merchants in England, with the poundage tax introduced in 1347.
 In 1340, the discredited tallage tax system was finally abolished by Edward III.
 Assessing the total impact of changes to royal revenues between 1086 and 1290 is difficult.
 At best, Edward I was struggling in 1300 to match in real terms the revenues that Henry II had enjoyed in 1100, and considering the growth in the size of the English economy, the king's share of the national income had dropped considerably.